kcarnold/googlesyncmod/trunk/SetupGCSM/README.md

 CHANGE 1: Support a large number of contacts on Exchange server without hitting the policy limitation of max number of contacts that can be processed simultaneously.

-CHANGE 2: Enhancement request 3156687: Properly get the SMTP e-mail address of Exchange contacts when Exchange returns X500 addresses.
+CHANGE 2: Enhancement request 3156687: Properly get the SMTP email address of Exchange contacts when Exchange returns X500 addresses.

 CHANGE 3: Try to contact a running Outlook application before trying to launch a new one.
 Should make the program work in any situation, whether Outlook is running or not.